DeplanckeLab/meSMiLEseq/README.md

 - analysis of classical SMiLE-seq experiments by using a Fisher's exact test to prefilter raw sequencing reads before *de novo* motif discovery via ProBound

 2. **meSMiLEseq**
-- analysis of methylation-sensitive SMiLE-seq data to create methylation-aware binding models and *k*-mer scatterplots
+- analysis of methylation-sensitive SMiLE-seq data to create methylation-aware binding models and *k*-mer scatterplots, as well as separated ProBound analyses for methylated and unmethylated libraries

 3. **WGBS_analysis**
 - exemplary analysis pipeline using PRDM13 to show CG methylation patterns at individual motif occurrences in cells by intersecting ChIP-seq and WGBS data